top of page

 Last but not least, in the comparison, almost sixty years ago oil was found in the area what is now known as the United Arab Emirates.
 Since then, the wealth of the Gulf became unparalleled.
 At the day of writing (May 2019), the United Arab Emirates are the eighth biggest oil producer in the world with a production more than 3,000,000 barrels per day.
 One barrel is almost 160 liters of oil.

 For medieval Frisia it was the same.
 It wasn't oil, though, but another fossil fuel, namely peat.
 Some say the slowly sustainable energy because peat grows relatively quick with 10-15 centimeters over a century.
 But this aside.
 Just like Gulf Arabs, Frisians happened to sit on organic gold.
-"Zwischen Watt und Moor," as they say in the regions Nordfriesland and Ostfriesland.
+"Zwischen Watt und Moor," as they say in the regions of Nordfriesland and Ostfriesland.
 From the coast of Flanders all the way up along the North Sea coast to Nordfriesland just south of the Danish border, extensive peatlands existed.
 We estimate at least 25,000 square meters of peatlands.
 Square meters.
 We're not talking cubic meters, yet.
 Easily a meter deep on average.
-It were Frisians who started to exploit these peatlands commercially and, thus, systematically.
+It was Frisians who started to exploit these peatlands commercially and, thus, systematically.
 It supplied them, and later the Dutch and Germans, with much wealth.
 From the Early Middle Ages well into modern history.
 Maybe it was this wealth that was the real foundation of the Dutch Republic, the birth of the Netherlands.
 We'll come back to it further below.

 Black Peat

-We're not going to debate in this post about Black Pete climbing through chimneys and all, to deliver gifts to kids and that way becoming black of soot.
+We're not going to debate in this blog post about Black Pete climbing through chimneys and all, to deliver gifts to kids and that way becoming black of soot.
 No, we will go more in depth about commercial peat exploitation in medieval Frisia, and what it meant for the landscape and even for the Frisian identity.

-Land and landscape to a large extent determines the identity and culture of a people.
+Land and landscape determine to a large extent the identity and culture of a people.
 Its specifics and the ever-changing nature of the landscape, whether naturally or anthropogenic, influences how people, who are dependent on land, interact with each other and how they organize and adapt themselves.
 Even more so when land becomes scarcer and scarcer.
 Think, indeed, of the impact the current debate nitrogen emission has, and will have.
 Think also of wind and solar energy that will claim more and more space, either on land or at sea.
-Think of the still trembling effects of the (former) mining of coal, gas and salt, and what it did to the psyche of the people of provinces Limburg and Groningen.
+Think of the still trembling effects of the (former) mining of coal, gas and salt, and what it did to the psyche of the people of the provinces of Limburg and Groningen.
 Think of the ultra-complex structure and governance of water irrigation and protection.
-Et cetera, et cetera.
+Et cetera, and so forth.
 One of the effects of land use that becomes clear but which nature and importance isn't fully understood and felt yet by society, is the growing disconnect between central and local, and between city life and countryside.
 In other words, the valve for the pressure on scarce useable land is 'identity'.

-In the year 961 or 962, the Hispano-Arabic traveler Ibrahim ibn Ya'qub from Tortosa in Spain visited Frisia.
+In the year 961 or 962, the Hispano-Arabic traveller Ibrahim ibn Ya'qub from Tortosa in Spain visited Frisia.
 One of the things he noticed, was that the land was soaked in salt, and therefore unfit to bring forth any crops.
 He further described shepherds who dug out blocks of a kind of mud, dried and then burnt it.
 Of course, this was the elegant process of peat cutting.
 What the purpose was of burning the blocks of soil, early hiker Yaqub didn't tell us.
 Or, maybe he simply didn't understand what he saw.

-From archaeological research we know peat cutting started in the coastal zones of what's now the coast of Flanders up to the river IJ, near Amsterdam in the Netherlands, during the Early Iron Age between 700 and 500 BC.
+From archaeological research we know peat cutting started in the coastal zones of what's now the coast of Flanders up to the River IJ, near the city of Amsterdam in the Netherlands, during the Early Iron Age between 700 and 500 BC.
 The oldest traces of peat cutting in the Netherlands have been found in Westmade polder (polder meaning 'embanked land') between the cities of Rotterdam and The Hague.
 Calculations are that between 800 and 400 BC, around 40,000 cubic meters of peatland has been dug out here.

 Peat as fuel was (also) needed for commercial production of sea salt.
 The North Sea with a sodium-chloride percentage of ca. 3.5 provided an endless supply of salt.
 Of course, if you have saline peat, you can extract salt out of that too.
 But, most probably this latter type of commercial salt production was only introduced in the Early Middle Ages.
 Before that, peat was solely or primarily used as fuel.
 Fuel to produce, as said, sea salt at first.
 Later, during the Roman period, peat as fuel was also used for the production of allec 'fish sauce' and related garum, and for the production of lime needed for stone constructions.
 Perhaps salt was needed for tanneries too.
 During the Early Iron Age, sea salt was being produced at, for example, De Panne in Flanders, and at Monster in the Netherlands.

 Large-scale peat cutting activity during the Roman period already had its effect on the environment and landscape.
-Big floods in the Flemish coastal zone and in province Zeeland in the Netherlands during the late Roman period, were a consequence of lowered land after peat had been dug out.
+Big floods in the Flemish coastal zone and in the province of Zeeland in the Netherlands during the late Roman period, were a consequence of lowered land after peat had been dug out.
 This next to local combinations of marine transgression, a more high-energetic North Sea due to sedimentation, and the slow defrosting process, thus shrinking process, of the deeper soils since the last Ice Age.
 A defrosting process known as the Great Watering which was on its height in the fourth century.
 Everything taken together, not the best set of factors for a durable coastal environment.

-To date, no archaeological indications exist salt was being produced commercially above the river IJ, nor in the terp regions ('terp' being an artificial dwelling mound) of Flanders, Germany and of the Netherlands before the Early Middle Ages.
+To date, no archaeological indications exist salt was being produced commercially above the River IJ, nor in the terp regions ('terp' being an artificial dwelling mound) of Flanders, Germany and of the Netherlands before the Early Middle Ages.
 Also, peat cutting started along the Wadden Sea coast only at the end of, or after, the Roman period.
 Besides, dried dung provided terp dwellers with fuel for heating and craft already.
-On the salt marshes of northwestern Germany and of the Netherlands cow-dung was available in abundance.
+On the salt marshes of north-western Germany and of the Netherlands cow-dung was available in abundance.
 Above that, dung wasn't needed to fertilize the land, since tidal marshlands were fertilized through regular flooding by the sea.
 So, maybe there was lesser need to cut peat large-scale.

-In the treeless, barren Nordfriesland, the practise of cow dung being dried for fuel by Warft (i.e. terp) dwellers of for example Hanswarft, continued well into the '50s of the last century.
-A region, by the way, where people live on tidal marshlands unprotected by (high) dikes to this day.
+In the treeless, barren region of Nordfriesland, the practise of cow dung being dried for fuel by Warft (i.e. terp) dwellers of for example Hanswarft, continued well into the '50s of the last century.
+A region, by the way, where people live on tidal marshlands unprotected by (high) dykes to this day.
 Islands flooded by the sea during storms several times every year. lastly, since this blog is written by hikers, dried dung as fuel is exactly how it is still being used to heat houses and trekking lodges at higher altitudes in Nepal, where trees are scarce too.

-Reclamation of peatlands in West Frisia, i.e. the area between the coastal zone of Flanders and the former river Vlie in the Netherlands, started near the current town of Medemblik in region Westfriesland.
+Reclamation of peatlands in West Frisia, i.e. the area between the coastal zone of Flanders and the former River Vlie in the Netherlands, started near the current town of Medemblik in the region of Westfriesland.
 It is assumed these activities mainly focused at creating arable land.
 This meant draining the boggy peat soil with ditches and canals.
 This in turn led to an oxidation process of peat, and simply of drying out and crumbling of soil.
 Therefore, the soil started to settle, to shrink, and became more vulnerable for sea floods.
-Also, many sweetwater lakes emerged in these lowered lands bordering the southern shores of the North Sea.
+Also, many sweet water lakes emerged in these lowered lands bordering the southern shores of the North Sea.
 If you do not protect the shores, due to wave action lakes itself eat and carry away peat soil too.
 The larger the surface of a lake or sea inlet becomes, the bigger the volume water becomes that is set into motion during storms, and hence the force that swallows land.
 Gullies like Marsdiep, Vlie and Jetting, today known as the Blauwe Slenk, pushed more and more water with great force onto the shores (Schroor 2015).

 The starting pistol for this degradation process was fired around the turn of the eighth and ninth centuries.
 When in the last decennia of the twelfth century also temperatures rose leading to more rainfall and a higher frequency of storms, most of the peatlands disappeared and turned into either (inlet) sea or lakes.
 This process was locally accelerated because of the commercial production of salt.